andrea-ga/computational-intelligence/labs/lab2/README.md

 # LAB 2 - NIM

 Definitions:
   1. `state`: An instance of the game.
-With the total number of objects remaining in each row.
+Each instance has the total number of objects remaining in each row.
   2. `nim sum`: sum of the bitwise XOR of the number of elements of each row.

 ## GOALS